JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 to learn more about the topic.

 ## Framework Integration
-Framework integrations consists of improved code insight features which are typical for a given framework and option to use specific functionality of a framework directly from the IDE.
-May include language support elements in case of a custom syntax or DSL.
+Framework integration consists of improved code insight features which are typical for a given framework, as well as the option to use framework-specific functionality directly from the IDE.
+Sometimes it also includes language support elements for a custom syntax or DSL.

 * Specific code insight
-* Direct access to the framework's functionality
+* Direct access to framework-specific functionality

 Refer to
 [Struts 2 plugin](https://plugins.jetbrains.com/plugin/1698)
-as an example of a framework integration.
+as an example of framework integration.

-# Tools Integration
+# Tool Integration
-Tools integration makes possible to manipulate third-party tools and components directly from the IDE without making a context switch.
+Tool integration makes it possible to manipulate third-party tools and components directly from the IDE without switching contexts.

 This implies: